 (3) Director will determine approval status of the application.

-(2) Research facility and designee shall pay all relevant expenses for data transfer and manipulation.
+(2) Research facility and designee shall pay all relevant expenses for data transfer, manipulation, and analysis.

 Research facility and designee shall submit, upon request, to a Department audit of the recipients' compliance with the terms of the data sharing agreement.